There are many powerful catalysts in the market: Knight-Swift Transportation Holdings Inc. (KNX) can be one of them - The Dwinnex

-The closing price of Knight-Swift Transportation Holdings Inc. (NYSE: KNX) was $54.85 for the day, down -3.04% from the previous closing price of $56.57.
-In other words, the price has decreased by -$1.72 from its previous closing price.
-On the day, 5570422 shares were traded.
-KNX stock price reached its highest trading level at $56.67 during the session, while it also had its lowest trading level at $54.48.
+The closing price of Knight-Swift Transportation Holdings Inc. (NYSE: KNX) was $55.96 for the day, up 0.81% from the previous closing price of $55.51.
+In other words, the price has increased by $+0.45 from its previous closing price.
+On the day, 2463262 shares were traded.
+KNX stock price reached its highest trading level at $57.27 during the session, while it also had its lowest trading level at $55.27.

 Top 5 EV Tech Stocks to Buy for 2023